chrisnoonan98675/site/xl-release/concept/logging-in-xl-release.markdown

 Some of the events that are logged in the audit trail are:

 * The system is started or stopped
-* A user logs into or out of the system
 * An application is imported
 * A CI is created, updated, moved, or deleted
 * A security role is created, updated, or deleted
-* A task (deployment, undeployment, control task, or discovery) is started, cancelled, or aborted
+* A task is started, cancelled, or aborted

 For each event, the following information is recorded: